 by Sasha Alyson

-Karma Colonialism: The process by which international aid, which donors claim will help countries develop, actually benefits the donors, while undermining countries that get it.
+Karma Colonialism: The process by which international aid, while claiming to help countries develop, actually benefits the donors while harming countries that get it.

 Will you join us to stop karma colonialism?